sahilbest999/repo/README.md

 # repo
 Hello my fellow developers.
 You can use my code and modify it however you like.
-Some projects are half done and some projects may not be continued... so yea i am lazy but if you are willing to help then we can do it together. contact me :-
+Some projects are half done and some projects may not be continued...so yea i am lazy but if you are willing to help then we can do it together. contact me through:-
-Email - sahilpshahane123@gmail.com
+Email - sahilpshahane123@gmail.com \n
-Instagram - ___printsahilbest999___
+Instagram - _printsahilbest999_ \n
 Telegram - 𝕾𝖆𝖍𝖎𝖑𝖇𝖊𝖘𝖙999